unravel1020/ThreadPool-CPP-/Readme.md

 # Readme
-## Tips the project don't conclude the directory pool
+## Tips the project don't conclude the directory pool and ThreadPool.h.
+The ThreadPool.cpp is the whole project.
 ## introduction

 This is a ThreadPool made with C++ by using visual studio and it should be connected to a linux system to compile it.